 4. Giving is receiving.

 Giving and receiving are different aspects of the same source and flow of energy in the universe.
-The world is round and the universe is responsive — all that is put out is brought back to you in one form or another.
+The world is round and the universe is responsive–all that’s put out is brought back to you in one form or another.

 Giving really is receiving when it’s genuine and from the heart.
 The giver of a good deed or kind gesture benefits just as much as the recipient.
 Ask yourself daily how you can make a loving contribution.
 When you do this, your own happiness is given a breath of life.